 The Department of Modern Languages offers undergraduate majors and minors in Chinese Studies, French and Francophone Studies, German Studies, Hispanic Studies, Japanese Studies, and Russian Studies.
+Additionally, we offer a minor in Arabic Studies.
 Students not pursuing a major or minor in our department may earn a Language and Culture Certificate in the aforementioned languages with the addition of Italian.

 Classroom and Online Learning

 We offer Modern Languages students a rich variety of learning environments.
 Our award-winning faculty provide unparalleled classroom instruction from the beginning to the advanced level.
 Students can also enroll in online classes in Chinese, Spanish and French.
 Our Modern Language Resource Center aids in the learning process by offering students a wide range of leading-edge learning technologies.

 Students in Modern Languages will achieve the following goals:

 - Enhance knowledge and appreciation of the values, traditions, and cultural history of the peoples who speak the target language studied

 - Build competence in understanding, speaking, reading, and writing in the target language by linking language learning with literary and cultural studies

 - Develop research, problem-solving, and critical thinking skills through cross-linguistic, cross-cultural, and comparative historical analysis

 - Develop independent learning skills and enthusiasm for the field through experience abroad in programs of study, research, and internships

 In the classroom, emphasis is on student-centered, interactive learning, often involving exchange in pairs or small groups.
 Students work to improve expression and use the language creatively as they employ a wide variety of level-appropriate authentic materials and technological tools which may include textbooks, literary works, and nonliterary resources such as newspapers, magazines, historical documents, art, music, and online materials.

 Studying foreign languages and their cultures is not only desirable but also essential for understanding our complex global world.
 In addition to being enriching and gratifying, multilingual proficiency can lead to a variety of rewarding careers.